 Ongoing advice and guidance.
-No one really knows how long the threat of Covid-19 will last, and to what extent, although with the recent commencement of the mass-vaccination programme and clear roadmap out of lockdown, we are confident there is now a bright light at the end of the tunnel.
-We are keeping up to date with all the latest government advice and guidance which will inform the actions we take and the advice we give.
+It is likely that the threat of Covid-19 will last indefinitely.
+We will ensure to align with all the latest government advice and guidance which will inform the actions we take and the advice we give.
 Our staff and tutors have received training and guidance, which is ongoing.
 The advice we give to all students and visitors who might have reason to attend the WaterBear buildings remains as follows:

-As has always been the case at WaterBear, we will continue with our blended learning approach, meaning that all lecture content and materials will be available online, whether or not you’re studying an online or on-site course.
+As has always been the case at WaterBear, we will continue to make all lecture content and materials available online, whether or not you’re studying an on-site or fully online course.
 This provides additional comfort for anyone not able to come to the college in person, for whatever reason, who doesn’t want to miss out or fall behind with their studies.